 Our first class was just introducing me to the instrument and helping me become more comfortable with the keys.
 I thought I would be playing Heart and Soul by the end of the first session, but that was far from the case.
 It actually took me at least three sessions before I could put a string of notes together, but I eventually got there.

-Then, my friend fell very ill and was no longer able to help me, so I had to figure something out on my own, and that’s when I found Piano in 21 Days.
+Then, my friend fell very ill and was no longer able to help me, so I had to figure something out on my own, and that’s when I found online piano lessons.
 This instruction was extremely helpful, and actually gave me motivation to practice every day, rather than once a week with my friend.

 At the end of 21 days, not only could I play Heart and Soul but I could also play a few other tunes.
 With other arts to discover, I haven’t played my piano as much lately, but sometimes after a really rough day at work, I come home and mess around with the keys.
 It’s soothing, and something I hope to do more someday.